ahsansabeeh910/Sentiment-Analyzer-using-BERT-Model/README.md

 ## Overview

-BERT Sentiment Analyzer is a deep learning web application that performs sentiment analysis on user-provided text using a fine-tuned BERT transformer model.
+BERT Sentiment Analyzer is a Machine learning based web application that performs sentiment analysis on user-provided text using a fine-tuned BERT transformer model.

 The application predicts whether the sentiment of the input text is: